googlearchive/more-routing/demo/README.md

 # Polyfora

 A sample application that makes use of various features of more-routing.
+You can see a copy of it at http://polymore.github.io/more-routing/

 Notes and implementation details are expressed throughout the various source files for this application.
 It is suggested that you start at [the index](index.html), and follow the comments from there.